 This course teaches Modern Standard Chinese (MSC) as a foreign language, designed for students with little or no previous knowledge of Chinese.
-It provides beginners with a basic level of communicative competence in Modern Standard Chinese (MSC - also known as Mandarin or Putonghua) and a brief introduction to Chinese language and civilisation integrated into the language instruction.
+It aims to help learners achieve a basic level of communicative competence in Modern Standard Chinese, as well as cross-cultural competence through intercultural learning and teaching.

 - Semester 1 - 2022